sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/quick_start.md

 <figcaption markdown>Connecting with TeraTerm</figcaption>
 </figure>

 There are a number of different menus and settings you can scroll through at your leisure.
+Head over to the [Firmware Tutorial](https://docs.sparkfun.com/sfe-iot-node-lorawan) for more information.

 ## Reading Data